TCNCoalition/TCN/README.md

     + [Linkage Attack](#linkage-attack)
     + [Replay Attack](#replay-attack)
   * [Counting CEN collisions](#counting-cen-collisions)
-***

 ## Introduction

 This document describes **Contact Event Numbers**, a decentralized, privacy-first contact tracing protocol developed by [CoEpi] and [CovidWatch].
 However, this protocol is not limited to use solely by CoEpi or CovidWatch, and is built to be extensible, with the goal of being used more broadly.

-The CEN protocol and related efforts are design with this [Contact Tracing Bill of Rights](/ContactTracingBillOfRights.md) in mind.
+The CEN protocol and related efforts are designed with the [Contact Tracing Bill of Rights](/ContactTracingBillOfRights.md) in mind.

 No personally-identifiable information is required by the protocol, and although it is compatible with a trusted health authority, it